 Stay hydrated and protect your skin from the sun by wearing sunscreen.
 Carry cash for small purchases, but most establishments accept credit cards.

-Tap water in Aruba is safe to drink, so consider using a reusable water bottle to reduce plastic waste.
+Tap water in Aruba is safe to drink, but to reduce plastic waste, consider using a reusable water bottle.

 Enjoying Aruba While Social Distancing